Slow Cooker Beef Cheeks

 There are a ton of slow cooker beef recipes that you’re able to do.
 I go through a couple of my favorites that I highly recommend that you try.

 Personally, I love a good beef goulash that has been slow-cooked for several hours.
 The beef will be tender, and the sauce packed with flavors from a lovely range of herbs, spices, and vegetables.
-It’s best served as a stew, but some side dishes will work nicely with it.
+It’s best served as a stew, but some side dishes will complement it nicely.

 You can also try cooking osso buco in the slow cooker.
 The dish will have some incredible flavors thanks to the delicious tomato-based sauce and the flavor from the bone marrow.